 - Announce a series of objects one by one.

 - Players win points for their team by being the first to show the object on the screen.

 For example, you could prompt your people to find a curling iron, a go-to breakfast item, or their favorite socks.
 Rinse and repeat until the fun dries up.

 Pro tip: Instead of gathering items like mugs and dictionaries, try to select items that have some personal affinity.
-For example, you could ask participants to grab their favorite mug, or the last book they read.
-These personal connections provide opportunity to share and make connections.
+For example, you could ask participants to grab their favorite mug or the last book they read.
+These personal connections provide the opportunity to share and make connections.